yuminhao107/chatbot4iexfinance/models/iexfinance.md

 - open price of AAPL
 - i want to know the open price of AAPL
 - open price of AAPL please
+- the open price of APPL and TSLA, please.

 ## intent:search_interest
 - interest